dmartinol/dev-docs/docs/rag/ilab-rag-retrieval.md

   --embedding-model TEXT          The embedding model name --output-dir TEXT               Directory where generated datasets are
                                   stored.
-  --input DIRECTORY               Directory where pre-processed documents are
+  --input-dir DIRECTORY           Directory where pre-processed documents are
                                   located.
   --help                          Show this message and exit.
 ```